-Child Development (BHS, CEHS, CHS, CNHS, CWHS)

-Pathway Course Description Exploration of Child and Adolescent Literature (HP) Meets UC A-G "B" Requirement - Honors Course Grade: 10 Prerequisite: A 2.50 grade point average or higher, AND at least one Member of Educators Rising, completion of writing workshop, partic enrichment activities offered to education pathway students, comple Concepts at Clovis Community College) with a "C" grade or higher, of teacher pathway instructor Course Sequence: Introductory ipant in summer stion of IS 15 (Computer Exploration of Child and Adolescent Literature is a grade 10 English Language Ari integrated with the Education Pathway standards.
-This course allows students to investigate and evaluate the value and purpose of world literature for children a synthesize their knowledge of the developmental stages of physical, intellectual, development with their understanding of appropriate teaching materials and rea (will be addressed in each unit). o utilize Language Arts skills to nd adolescents.
-Students , social, and emotional (PIES) ROP Careers in Child Development (P) DE: Child Development I (Clovis Community College) Meets UC A-G "G" Requirement Grades: 11-12 Prerequisite: Excellent attendance and citizenship Course Sequence: Capstone Studies include the preparation to work in fields dealing with young children, an children before birth to age 12.
-Students gain firsthand experience through clas job shadowing, and tours that enable them to determine the benefits of an educ sroom and worksite learning,
+Child Develop oment (BHS, CEHS, CHS, CNHS, CW HS) Pathway Course Description Exploration of Child and Adolescent Literature Meets UC A-G "B" Requirement - UC Honors Course Grade: 10 Course # 22B10.CTE (HP) Prerequisite: A 2.50 grade point average or higher.
+Course Sequence: Introductory Exploration of Child and Adolescent Literature is a grade 10 English Language integrated with the Education Pathway standards.
+This course allows studed investigate and evaluate the value and purpose of world literature for child synthesize their knowledge of the developmental stages of physical, intelled development an understanding of appropriate teaching materials and readi nts to utilize Language Arts skills to ren and adolescents.
+Students ctual, social, and emotional ROP Careers in Child Development (P) Meets UC A-G "G" Requirement Grades: 11-12 Course # R9081 DE: Child Development I Prerequisite: Excellent attendance and citizenship (Clovis Community Course Sequence: Capstone College) Studies include the preparation to work in fields dealing with young children, and development stage children before birth to age 12.
+Students gain firsthand experience through classroom and worksite I job shadowing, and tours that enable them to determine the benefits of an education-related career classroom and worksite learning, BHS and CWHS students will travel to Clovis North for this class.